 What cannot be measured cannot be managed.
 Poor water management poses major risks to agriculture, industry, and local communities.
 However, there is a critical lack of information available about local water conditions – making better management difficult.
 WRI’s Water Program studies local water data and governance, and shares best practices in order to advance context-driven, meaningful water management.

-WRI and MIT Sloan School of Management are currently working to map public water risk by harmonizing and sharing water risk information among a variety of actors.
+WRI, Pacific Institute, and the CEO Water Mandate are currently working to map public water risk by harmonizing and sharing water risk information among a variety of actors.
 The first step is to collect information on indicators of water management, and five indicators have been selected as proxies for water management:

 Access to information on water quantity and quality